Analytics (ANLY)

 ANLY 3314.
 Decision Analytics.

-This course introduces the theory, algorithms and applications of decision making methods that are used in analyzing and solving business problems.
-The methods to be discussed include linear programming, integer programming, network optimization, simulation, and decision models with uncertainty.
-Prerequisite: ANLY 2333 or MATH 2328 or [ANLY 2300 and [GEO 3301 or PSY 2301 or IE 3320 or SOCI 3307 or PH 3315]] with a grade of "D" or better and a minimum 2.0 Overall GPA. .
+This course introduces the theory, algorithms, and practical applications of decision-making methods used for analyzing and solving business problems.
+Students explore diverse quantitative approaches, including linear programming, integer programming, network optimization, and simulation.
+The curriculum also examines decision models designed to navigate uncertainty within professional contexts.
+By focusing on these analytical techniques, learners develop the skills necessary to model organizational systems and evaluate alternative strategies effectively.
+This foundation allows students to provide rigorous, data-driven support for critical management decisions within modern organizations.
+Prerequisite: ANLY 2333 or MATH 2328 or [ANLY 2300 and [GEO 3301 or PSY 2301 or IE 3320 or SOCI 3307 or PH 3315]] with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter